-JuxtaView [4] is a cluster-based application for viewing ultrahigh-resolution images on scalable tiled displays.
+JuxtaView [4] is a cluster-based application for viewing ultra-high-resolution images on scalable tiled displays.
 We ported JuxtaView to the SAGE environment, where each node of the cluster generates a portion of the total image.
-The pixels are then streamed using SAGE to a high-resolution tiled display.
+The pixels are then streamed using SAGE to a highresolution tiled display.
 JuxtaView enables a user to interactively roam through potentially terabytes of distributed, spatially referenced image data sets such as those generated from electron microscopes, satellites and aerial photography.
 Through the use of a large amount of bandwidth, SAGE enables the domain scientist to bridge distributed resources including storage, rendering, and display clusters.
+For instance, JuxtaView was used recently to show aerial photography of Hurricane Katrina a few days after the disaster.
+Datasets were retrieved from USGS servers.